Quarterly Financial Report for the Quarter Ended June 30, 2013

 5. Budget 2012 Implementation

-This allowed the DND/CF to ensure the right people, with the right experience are in place to realize the important missions for which they are responsible on behalf of all Canadians.
+DND/CAF reviewed spending and programs to ensure they are effective and efficient, as well as responding to the priorities of Canadians.
+DND/CAF Budget 2012 initiatives focus on process reform, administrative efficiencies, reducing reliance on contracted services, and rebalancing the workforce.
+This allowed the DND/CAF to ensure the right people with the right experience were in place to realize the important missions for which they are responsible on behalf of all Canadians.

-Most of the savings for FY 2012-13 will be achieved by maintaining the regular and reserve force strength of the Canadian Forces at 68,000 and 27,000 respectively, deferring anticipated growth, over the medium term.
-A reduction in total contracted services will also contribute to achieving FY 2012-13 savings.
+Savings for FY 2013-2014 will be achieved by maintaining the Regular and Reserve force strength of the CAF at 68,000 and 27,000 respectively, deferring anticipated growth over the medium term, and reducing total contracted services and grants and contributions.

-The risks and uncertainties associated with implementation of savings initiatives are to maintain the operational effectiveness and readiness of the CF. The mitigation strategy has been to phase-in the reductions and to balance the savings across the Department, with a focus on increased efficiencies rather than on reducing operational capability.
+The mitigation strategy has been to phase-in the reductions and to balance the savings across the Department, with a focus on increased efficiencies.

 // SIGNED BY //